HazyResearch/deepdive/doc/doc/advanced/deepdiveapp.md

 * `udf/`

     Any user-defined function (UDF) code is suggested to be kept under this directory.
-    They can be referenced from application.conf with path names relative to the application root.
+    They can be referenced from deepdive.conf with path names relative to the application root.

 * `run/`